nishantbhardwaj1/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an ecologist with research interest in population ecology, human-animal interactions, behavioural ecology, wildlife conservation and management.
-I am also interested in investigating how social and environmental factors, and their interactions, influence the capacity for people and wildlife to coexist on shared landscapes.
+I am an ecologist with focus on  population ecology, human-animal interactions, behavioural ecology, wildlife conservation and management.
+I am also interested in investigating how social and environmental factors, and their interactions, influence the capacity for people and wildlife to coexist in shared landscapes.
- The intersection of conservation and technology and its potential for biodiversity conservation is very appealing to me.
+ The integration of conservation and technology especially its potential for biodiversity conservation is very appealing to me.
 I have used AI and machine learning tools to classify camera trap data.
-I have experience in carrying out otter surveys, Phase 1 & 2 Habitat survey, distance sampling, MARK, and Megadetector.
+I have experience in carrying out transects, sign surveys for carnivores, otters, Phase 1 & 2 Habitat survey, distance sampling, MARK, and Megadetector.
 In addition to that, I have experience in GIS, GPS, Camera trapping, R and Google earth engine.
- I love being outdoor and reading when I am not delving into research!
+ I love being outdoors and reading when I am not delving into research!
 {style="text-align: justify;"}